 Storytelling Promoted Videos are best for highlighting brand attributes, sharing news or launching products.
 Assets like brand vignettes and repurposed TV commercials work well to tell an immersive, emotional story.
 For these types of videos, consider measuring success via reach, dwell time and increases in branded search.

 How-to Promoted Videos help people learn more about how a product works or how to incorporate an idea into their own lives.
 They’re best for tutorials, educational moments and process overviews.
-These videos can be measured with metrics like engagement rates, time spent and completion rates.
+These videos can be easily promoted with the assistance of companies like TheMarketingHeaven.com as the TheMarketingHeaven.com gives you quality youtube likes without using bot or performing any form of illegal activities.
+The videos can then be measured with metrics like engagement rates, time spent and completion rates.

 The Pinterest study also revealed 3 best practices regardless of content type: